tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ![nonce](Images/symmetric-nonce.png)

 Explain to the students that a "nonce" stands for "number used once".
-This means that you add a bit of randomness to your data, so that when you encrypt it, the result is unique.
+This means that you add a bit of randomness to your data so that when you encrypt it, the result is unique.

 * Without the "nonce", if you encrypt the same data with the same key, you'll get the same encrypted output every time.

-* This adds to a hacker's ability to do something called "cryptanalysis" in which they analyze encrypted data to break the encryption.
+* This adds to a hacker's ability to do something called ["cryptanalysis"](https://en.wikipedia.org/wiki/Cryptanalysis) in which they analyze encrypted data to break the encryption.

 * By adding randomness using "nonce", this becomes much harder of a task.